ecordes-vt/docs/src/docs/apis/tutorials/uploading-large-files.md

 > If you encounter an error during a local file upload, see the [Handling Errors](#handling-errors) section for possible error codes that can be returned along with suggested actions you can take to resolve them.

 To upload a local file, make a request to the `createTdoWithAsset` mutation.
 When structuring your request, be sure to set the `Content-Type` header to `multipart/form-data` and use the `form-data` keys `query`, `file`, and `filename` in the body.
-Currently, GraphiQL does not support multipart/form requests, so a different HTTP client must be used for making sample calls.
+Currently, the Sandbox does not support multipart/form requests, so a different HTTP client must be used for making sample calls.

 If you’re uploading a large file that’s segmented into smaller parts, upload the first chunk of the file in the `createTdoWithAsset` request and then use the `TDO ID` returned in the response to upload the remaining chunks to the same container in the `createAsset` mutation.